ThePacielloGroup/AT-browser-tests/README.md

 AT-browser-tests
 ================
-Collaboration with CA on mapping of HTML features Aural UI and how these features are conveyed to users of AT.
+Mapping of HTML features Aural UI and how these features are conveyed to users of AT.
 We will test and record results for:
  * Firefox and Internet Explorer on Windows.
  * Safari and Chrome on OSX